 2. Check That It Shows Clearly Your Education And Qualification.

 The potential employer always looks for this section carefully.
-So you have to give attention to the education and qualification section when you peak your CV.
+So you have to pay attention to the education and qualification section when you peak your CV.

 3. Check for having a work experience section and a strong objective.

-Check if it has a work experience section that shows clearly your experience in the right place of the CV sample (it’s good for visibility if it’s in the centers of the CV samples).
+Check if it has a work experience section that clearly shows your experience in the right place of the CV sample (it’s good for visibility if it’s in the centres of the CV samples).

 4. Check for Mistakes and Avoid Them on Your CV